Crazy for Coconut

 Since then I have given him a ½ -1 teaspoon of organic coconut oil on a daily basis.
 The coconut oil has assisted his digestive system, helped to move out any hairballs, he has gained weight and his skin and fur are looking good.
 I have checked with a local veterinarian and she agreed that coconut oil would be fine for cats.

-Learn more about fantastic carrier oils in the Clinical Aromatherapy Level 1 and Clinical Aromatherapy Level 2: Aromatherapy Product Formulating courses.
+Learn more about fantastic carrier oils in the Aromatherapy Certification Level 1 and Aromatherapy Level 2: Aromatherapy Product Formulating courses.